Category Archives: Jordanian Royals

 Talal’s father had a third wife, Nahda bint Uma, but they had no children.

 Talal was educated privately in Amman, Jordan.
-In 1927, he joined the Arab Legion, the regular army of Transjordan and then Jordan in the early part of the 20th century.
+In 1927, he joined the Arab Legion, the regular army of the Emirate of Transjordan, a British protectorate and then of the Hashemite Kingdom of Jordan.
 From 1928-1929, he studied at the Royal Military Academy Sandhurst in the United Kingdom.
 Talal served as an aide to his grandfather Hussein ibn Ali al-Hashim during his exile in Cyprus and then in Amman, Jordan.
 In 1933, Talal was promoted to the rank of Major in the Arab Legion, followed by promotions to Major-General (1941) and General (1948).

 In 1934, Talal married his first cousin Zein Al Sharaf Bint Jamal.
 The couple had six children:

-Talal’s four surviving children: Hassan, Hussein, Basma, and Muhammad; Photo Credit – Wikipedia
+Talal’s four surviving children: Hassan, Hussein, Basma, and Muhammad; Credit – Wikipedia

 On July 20, 1951, Talal’s father, 69-year-old King Abdullah I of Jordan was assassinated as he entered the Al-Aqsa Mosque in the Old City of Jerusalem, probably because of his moderate attitude towards Israel.
 The assassin was Mustapha Shukri Usho, a 21-year-old tailor from Jerusalem who belonged to a group that wanted to prevent a permanent division of Palestine by Jordan and Israel.
 King Abdullah had been accompanied by Talal’s 15-year-old eldest son, the future King Hussein I of Jordan.
 Hussein was at his grandfather’s side and was hit too, but a medal that had been pinned to Hussein’s chest at his grandfather’s insistence deflected the bullet and saved his life.

 At the time of his father’s death, Talal was in a sanatorium in Switzerland being treated for a nervous breakdown.
 At first, it was unsure whether Talal would succeed his father due to his mental condition, but on September 5, 1951, he was proclaimed King of the Hashemite Kingdom of Jordan.
-On June 4, 1952, the Jordanian Cabinet announced that it was necessary to form a Regency Council because Talal’s condition had worsened despite the treatment he was receiving in Switzerland.
+On June 4, 1952, the Jordanian Cabinet announced that it was necessary to form a Regency Council because Talal’s condition had worsened despite receiving treatment.
 The Jordanian Parliament declared Talal mentally unfit on August 11, 1952, and proclaimed his eldest son Hussein King of Jordan.

 Talal died on July 7, 1972, in Istanbul, Turkey where he had spent the last years of his life in a sanatorium reportedly being treated for schizophrenia.
 He was buried in a mausoleum at the Royal Cemetery, near Raghadan Palace within the Royal Compound (Al-Maquar) in Amman, Jordan.